 Iron Mountain Hot Springs, Colorado

 Is Iron Mountain Hot Springs wheelchair accessible?

-What is included with regular access at Iron Mountain Hot Springs?
+Can you drink alcohol at Iron Mountain Hot Springs?

+Iron Mountain Hot Springs, Colorado